ibm-cloud-docs/dns-svcs/cr-add-res-loc.md

 # Adding custom resolver locations
 {: #cr-res-loc-add}

 The task of the resolver location instance is to provide DNS resolver functions based on the forwarding rules that you configure.
-Add resolver locations to manage where your custom resolver deploys.
+Add resolver locations to manage where your custom resolver deploys by using the UI, CLI, or API.
 {: shortdesc}

 ## Custom resolver address propagation